Vertmo/opencodes2018-graphql/PITCHME.md

 * Scalar types : Int, Float, String, Boolean, ID.
 You can define a new scalar
 * Lists : []
 * Enum types : `enum Day {MONDAY TUESDAY WEDNESDAY}`
-* Object types : user-defined
+* Object types : user-defined (query and mutation are also object types)

 ---
 @title[User]